Debt service coverage ratio: Anchoring farm financial fitness

 Understanding farm debt outstanding

-Canadian farm debt has grown 6.4% on average each year between 2019 and 2023.
-It’s now over the C$146 billion mark.
+Historically, Canadian farm debt grows between 5% and 7% each year.
+It’s now over the C$166 billion mark.
 But neither fact is cause for concern if farm income continues to gain enough to meet debt service payments, cover costs of production and, over time, grow equity.
 That’s still true even in periods when debt grows faster than income.

 To understand the magnitude of farm debt outstanding, we need to look at income, and how trends in income will be able to match trends in debt obligations.
-Canadian 2023 farm cash receipts are estimated to have totalled C$99.5 billion.
-They grew 50% between 2019 and 2023, helping net cash income grow 110% in that same period.
-This helped to keep the average DSCR for dairy, cattle, and grains and oilseeds farms* in a healthy range between 2019 and 2023 (Figure 1).
-Hogs dipped below a healthy range in 2023 as operations faced slaughter capacity challenges in Eastern Canada.
-Challenges are expected to persist throughout 2024 that will keep the DSCR under pressure.
+Canadian 2024 farm cash receipts totalled C$97.9 billion.
+They grew 37% between 2020 and 2024, helping net cash income grow 25% in that same period.
+This helped to keep the average DSCR for dairy, cattle, and grains and oilseeds farms* in a healthy range between 2020 and 2024 (Figure 1).
+Grain and oilseed operations are highly dependent on crop size and prices, both of which were strong in 2022 leading to the high DSCR.
+While the ratio has retreated in recent years, it remains above 1.
+Hogs dipped below the healthy range in 2023 as operations faced slaughter capacity challenges in Eastern Canada but rebounded in 2024.
+Dairy experiences stability year-over-year, helping operations to utilize their cash for making investments while maintaining a healthy ratio.
+Farm cash receipts are expected up in 2025, but challenges related to interest costs are expected to persist, which may pressure DSCR for some operations.

 Figure 1: Rising net income maintains healthy average DSC ratios across sectors